Man charged with drug possession, gives name of friend - Salisbury Post

 A K-9 was called in to search the vehicle, and the dog alerted on the vehicle.
 The officer all found a small amount of cocaine in the center console, a small amount of marijuana and crack cocaine during a search of a compartment near the dashboard, DeSantis said.

-A man contacted officers to inform them that a former friend, Davis Friend, gave them his name upon arrest.
+A man later contacted officers to inform them that his former friend had given police his name upon arrest.
 The victim had identification and was able to verify he was not the person arrested.

 Friend remains in the Rowan County jail under a $31,000 secured bond.